php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-flatmap"></a>
 #### `flatMap()` {.collection-method}

-The `flatMap` method iterates through the collection and passes each value to the given closure.
-The closure is free to modify the item and return it, thus forming a new collection of modified items.
-Then, the array is flattened by one level:
+The `flatMap` method iterates through the collection and passes each value to the given callback.
+The callback is free to modify the item and return it, thus forming a new collection of modified items.
+Then, the array is flattened by a level:

     $collection = collect([
         ['name' => 'Sally'],